Ras-AlGhoul/Package-Traker-ReactApp/README.md

 # Package-Traking
-Package Tracking website using React. the user will be able to track his packages using the parcel id.
+Package Tracking website using React. the user will be able to view a list of his parcels and track his packages using the parcel id.

 feel free to visit at: